A True SoCal Classic: Vans “Off The Wall” Brand Review

 The four founders built the original factory by themselves with second-hand tools and equipment.

-Steve Van Doren, (son of James and the nephew of Paul) explained the initial thinking behind the Vans brand in the late 1960’s.
+Steve Van Doren, (son of Paul and the nephew of James) explained the initial thinking behind the Vans brand in the late 1960’s.

 “My Uncle made the Vans sole twice as thick as the other brands and they used the strongest canvas and nylon thread.
 They had to make them the strongest as we didn’t advertise, so we had to just win people over with that formula.”